Papierkorb2292/PartialIdAutocomplete/README.md

 for completing ids only up to a certain segment.

-For example, if you have many functions under `namespace:folder_name/`, you can now complete only the `namespace:folder_name/` part instead of having to directly complete to full function id.
+For example, if you have many functions under `namespace:folder_name/`, you can now complete only the `namespace:folder_name/` part instead of having to directly complete the full function id.

 ## Download